strangeloopcanon/evolora/README.md

 2. **Policy parser reality check** — capture raw policy outputs + parser failures, then A/B a KV-only fallback prompt for `budget_frac` / `reserve_ratio`.
 Hypothesis: Qwen‑0.6B needs structured hints, not strict JSON.
 3. **Evaluation alignment** — replicate the short/medium-only change from holdouts into `config/evaluation/*.jsonl` and remeasure.
 If accuracy jumps above 19%, keep the easier eval; otherwise lighten training tasks instead.
 4. **Memory pressure audit** — log RSS + `metrics.in_memory_log_limit` deltas each gen to pinpoint the `malloc` spikes; trim `evaluation.sample_size` or `max_episode_steps` if holdouts/evals drive the peaks.

-## How Learning Emerges (Core Hypothesis)

-We freeze a small base model (Gemma‑270M or Qwen3‑0.6B) and let many tiny LoRA adapters (“organelles”) evolve on top of it.
-They earn energy by solving tasks and spend energy to run.
-Selection pressure (energy, pricing, curriculum) and telemetry (ROI, holdouts, probes) create a closed loop where useful behaviours persist and poor ones go extinct—without back‑prop through the base.

-What actually changes the model’s behaviour
-- Reward‑modulated LoRA updates: after each episode, the adapter nudges toward activations that produced higher reward‑on‑cost and away from costly failures.
-- Survival economics: energy tickets force a positive ROI; bankrupt organelles are culled and replaced.
-- Curriculum pressure: a bandit + learning‑progress (ALP) mix routes tasks to where progress is steepest, steadily increasing difficulty and diversity.
-- Assimilation: when an organelle’s uplift is statistically real on holdouts (doubly‑robust test), we merge its LoRA (optionally Fisher‑aware soup) or promote a trial offspring; successful children become first‑class organisms.

-Beyond a single LoRA
-- Communication: a paid message board lets organelles post/read hints (comms costs are energy‑governed).
-As comms traits evolve, a shared “language” can emerge if it increases team ROI.
-- Colonies: when pairs consistently beat their solo baselines and reduce variance, they can pool energy under cautious reserve policies and reproduce as a team.
-- Traits and mutation: inheritable traits (explore/read/post rates, budgets) and lightweight mutation operators (rank tweaks, low‑rank rotations) maintain diversity and exploration alongside Hebbian learning.

-Does the environment change?
-- Yes by design.
-Prices adapt to success rates, the curriculum shifts to high‑progress cells, and the economy throttles or boosts experimentation via energy floors/top‑ups.
-This makes the world a moving target, so “learning” means adapting fast enough to remain profitable and pass holdouts.

-Population and diversity
-- Population size is bounded (default 4–16) and managed by culling/replication; initial organelles differ via random seeds/ranks and rapidly diverge due to reward‑modulated updates and mutation.
-Diversity guardrails (energy Gini cap, species share caps, QD archive) prevent monoculture, preserving niches where specialists can evolve.

 ## Evolution Glossary
 | Term | In-code meaning | Evolution analogy |